CFDScript/CFDScript/CONTRIBUTING.md

-# Contributing to CFDScript
+## Contributing to CFDScript

 Thank you for your interest in contributing to CFDScript!
 To ensure a smooth and collaborative development process, please review and follow the guidelines outlined in this document.

-## Contributor License Agreement
+### Certificate of Origin

-By contributing to this project, you agree to assign copyright of your contributions to the copyright holder, amphiFlow.
-This ensures that the project can maintain a consistent licensing structure and allows for effective management of the project under the GNU Affero General Public License (AGPL) version 3.
+By contributing to this project you agree to the Developer Certificate of Origin (DCO).
+This document is a simple statement that you, as a contributor, have the legal right to make the contribution.
+See the [DCO](DCO) file for details.

 ## Contribution Guidelines